hmcts/cnp-module-storage-account/README.md

 ## Important note about network access

-This module will automatically prevent access to this Storage Account data plane from public internet.
+This module will automatically prevent access to Storage Account data plane from public internet.

 You need to explicitly provide either list of public IP's or Azure subnets ID's to allow access.